dolthub/dolt/README.md

 Then you'll need to add and commit the merged data:

     dolt add .
-    dolt commit -m "Merged work from <branch> into master"
+    dolt commit -m "Merge work from <branch> into master"

 ## Adding Remotes